 Mountain Hikes

-Maui is loaded excellent hikes for the adventurer, and all are free or cheap to explore (hikes within Haleakalā National Park, such as the Sliding Sands Trail in the video below, require the park entry fee).
+Maui is loaded with good hikes, and they are free or close to it (hikes within Haleakalā National Park, such as the Sliding Sands Trail in the video below, require the park entry fee).

 Check out our guide to hiking on Maui to help you choose a trail!